-Disclaimer: This post contains Amazon affiliate links.
-Sudachi Recipes earn a small percentage from qualifying purchases at no extra cost to you.
+Disclaimer: This post may contain Amazon affiliate links.
+Sudachi earns a small percentage from qualifying purchases at no extra cost to you.
 See disclaimer for more info.

-What is jingisukan?
+What is Jingisukan?

 It's typically served with a sweet dipping sauce and rice.
 (Keeping with the Hokkaido theme, I also enjoy eating Jingisukan with a refreshing Sapporo beer!)